Atlanta Gay Travel

 The Georgia Aquarium is one of the largest aquariums in the world, featuring tropical life and cold-water habitat exhibits and a particularly stunning shark exhibit, among others.

-I couldn’t possibly forget seeing an impressive tornado-like spiral of fish several stories high that would morph as sharks passed through.
+I couldn’t possibly forget seeing an huge tornado-like spiral of fish that morphed as sharks passed through it!

 General admission tickets for the Georgia Aquarium cost a bit over 50$ in person, but you can snag them at a discount on GetYourGuide.